nens/threedi-docs/source/e_klondike_workflow.rst

 Once the progress bar is complete, your schematisation should be visible in the management screens.
 If you selected UPLOAD AND PROCESS, the newly generated 3Di Model can be found in both the management screens and the 3Di Livesite.

+Congratulations!
+You have just uploaded your first schematisation and threedimodel.

 .. |modelsSimulations| image:: /image/modelsandsimulations.PNG